 The cookie is the metaphorical representation for immediate gratification.
 It’s all of the things that feel (and taste) orgasmic but are probably not that good for us.
 It’s all the things we love doing and want to keep doing because they’re easy but probably need to stop, or at the least, cut down on.

 In sum, the Broccoli-Cookie Ratio is simply this: Your success in anything is directly correlated to how much broccoli you’re willing to eat versus the number of cookies.

 Like in video games.
-You know, where you have to earn experience points to level-up; Link didn’t just get the Master Sword straight after he left his village, bro.
-He had to, firstly, eat a shit-ton of broccoli in the form of toil, struggle, and strife.
-And then after enough toil, struggle, and strife he was worthy to wield the Mastersword.
+You know, where you have to earn experience points to level-up; Link didn’t just get the Master Sword straight after he left his village.
+He, first, had to eat a shit-ton of broccoli in the form of toil, struggle, and strife.
+And then after enough toil, struggle, and strife he was worthy of wielding the Master Sword.

 We’re conditioned to live off of our impulses with all our one-click purchases and everything-right-now mentality.